openstack/glance/doc/source/admin/controllingservers.rst

 You can restart a server with the ``glance-control`` program, as demonstrated here::

-  $ sudo glance-control registry restart etc/glance-registry.conf
+  $ sudo glance-control api restart etc/glance-api.conf
-  Stopping glance-registry  pid: 17611  signal: 15
+  Stopping glance-api  pid: 17611  signal: 15
-  Starting glance-registry with /home/jpipes/repos/glance/trunk/etc/glance-registry.conf
+  Starting glance-api with /home/jpipes/repos/glance/trunk/etc/glance-api.conf

 Reloading a server
 ------------------